 Brick masonry class builds up vocational skills - The Windham School District (WSD) Bricklaying/Stone Masonry class, held on the Allred Unit, teaches students both trade and life skills.

-TDCJ's Windham School District gives inmates a shot at academic success - Offenders and their families feel a sense of accomplishment on graduation day.
+TDCJ's Windham School District gives inmates a shot at academic success - Residents and their families feel a sense of accomplishment on graduation day.

 26 inmates at Polunsky Unit in Livingston earn GEDs® - A total of 26 inmates from the unit received their GED® certificates in a ceremony held in the Polunsky Unit chapel.